AL0PFX1.htm

 information

-Information we use to determine our choices and responses, by ongoing processes of selecting data, and deciding about their meaning and implications.
+We use information to determine our choices and responses, through ongoing processes of selecting data, and deciding about their meaning and implications.
 For the largest part these processes take place at the unconscious level - but lots of them are accessible to conciousness, in particular their final outcomes.

 Based on the conclusions from these processes, we transform our information - again: either consciously or unconsciously - into, for instance, body responses and behaviors, through inner organs, glands and muscles: